my-creations/quiz-qr-code/README.md

 ## 💾 How Storage Works

-Votes are stored in the browser's **LocalStorage**:
+- **Votes** are stored in Firebase Realtime Database for real-time sync
-- Works perfectly for demos and presentations
-- Automatic synchronization between tabs of the same browser
+- **Vote history** is stored locally to prevent duplicate votes from the same device
+- **Session system** allows resetting vote history on all devices simultaneously
-- Each device can vote once per question
+- Each device can vote once per question per session
-- To reset: clear LocalStorage or restart quiz

-**Limitation:** Votes are local to the browser/device.
-For production use with multiple devices, consider integrating Firebase Realtime Database (free).

 ## 🌐 Compatibility